leangjia/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

 Options
 =======

-Amount :kbd:`A`
-   You can change the bevel amount by moving the mouse towards and away from the object, a bit like with transform tools.
-   The exact meaning of the value depends on the *Amount Type* option (see below).
-   As usual, the scaling can be controlled to a finer degree by holding :kbd:`Shift` to scale in 0.001 steps.
-   :kbd:`LMB` finalizes the operation, :kbd:`RMB` or :kbd:`Esc` aborts the action.

 Amount Type :kbd:`M`
    Selects how the *Amount* value controls the size of the bevel.
 According to the selection, the amount is: